snowtigersoft/darksea-market/README.md

 	🦾<a href="https://twitter.com/marrowdao">MarrowDAO</a>

 # Dark Sea Market
-DarkSea Market is a plugin which allows darkforest players to sell their artifacts to each other in game.
+DarkSea Market is a plugin which allows darkforest players to buy / sell artifacts with each other in game.

-DarkSea will charge some fee of each sale, currently it is 10%.
+DarkSea will charge some fee of each sale, currently it is 5%.
 At least 20% of the fees will be donated to Dark Forest via Gitcoin.

 ## Installation